 This is a question that seems to pop up continually.
 Bodybuilders have long insisted that there is a limit as to how much protein can go to work to build muscle immediately after consumption.

-Some studies claimed that 30 grams were the limit, while others said 40, and still others said 50.
-Since conventional bodybuilding knowledge is that more is better in everything, including protein intake, many bodybuilders are told to consume 300 to 400 grams of protein daily.
+Some studies claimed that 30 grams were the limit, while others said 40, and still, others said 50.
+Since traditional bodybuilding knowledge is that more is better in everything, including protein intake, many bodybuilders are told to consume 300 to 400 grams of protein daily.
 Even with a 50-gram upper limit, that’s 8 to 10 meals, and protein shakes daily.

 For the overwhelming majority of people, this is difficult if not impossible to accomplish.
 However, as usual, things are not that clear-cut.
 For one thing, muscle building is not protein’s only function.